-A portion of one legal parcel (Parcel 1064) will be donated to the USFS.
-The legal description of the property to be conveyed to USFS will be developed as part of completing the survey of the new property boundary.
-The qualifications and capacity of the USFS to manage the Wishon Reservoir property recommended for donation are discussed in Chapter 4.
+628 acres within four legal parcels (1024-1027) will be donated to the USFS pending CPUC approval of the Section 851 filing for the transaction.
+The legal description of the parcels is included in the grant deed, which is provided in Appendix 2.
+The qualifications and capacity of the USFS to manage the Lyons Reservoir property recommended for donation are described in Chapter 4.

-The map attached in Appendix 5 shows the land within Parcel 1064 in the Wishon Reservoir planning unit that will be donated.
+The map in Exhibit 1 shows all of the land within Parcels 1024-1027 in the Lyons Reservoir planning unit that will be donated.
 The map also shows key features in the planning unit and surrounding area, and the ownership of adjacent land.